LearnOnDemandSystems/docs/tms/instructors/general/reset-student-password.md

 The student will not be notified of the changes.
 Therefore, please inform them of their new login credentials.

 Please Note: You will not be able to reset a password for a user logging in the TMS through an outside authentification sch as Google or Microsoft Live.
-If you experience any issues resetting a user's password, please contact our Support team at support@learnondemandsystems.com and they can assist you.
+If you experience any issues resetting a user's password, please submit a Support ticket at [**https://lod.one/help**](https://lod.one/help) and they can assist you.